mtourne/qmk_firmware/keyboards/hhkb/keymaps/mtourne/README.md

 **Option .. future**

+    * use cluster TYGH - between arrow and mouse keys
+    * for something more useful than pgup pgdown / mouse wheel up down
+      * H backspace ?

     * (TODO) left of "vi-htns" have move left by a word,
     * (TODO) backspace -> del
     * (TODO) ` -> ESC